bngannapuram/WebAuto/Frontend Automation/README.md

  >`python <python_script>.py`

-4. Save the jon and click on Build.
+4. Save the job and click on Build.
 5. Check the console output.

 ## To Run in AWS Cloud